 This year was the first time that the Nordic Packrafting Meetup took place.
 The event was organized by the Swedish Packrafting Association.
 In the past, we have always joined the Swedish Packrafting Meetup but since packrafting became more popular in other Nordic countries as well it was decided to have one single meetup every year either in Finland, Sweden or Norway as it would be easier for many to take off from work for one long weekend rather than for three weekends if every country would have its own meetup.

-Konstantin was not able to join the meetup this year so I traveled like last year to the Swedish Packrafting Meetup with Caj Koskinen taking the ferry from Turku to Stockholm and then another 5 hours drive to our destination where the meetup took place.
+I traveled like last year to the Swedish Packrafting Meetup with Caj Koskinen taking the ferry from Turku to Stockholm and then another 5 hours drive to our destination where the meetup took place.

 It was nice to see so many familiar faces again but also new participants and also the number of female packrafters increased.
 There were also families with small kids at the event such as Seon from Packraft Europe.